-The Associations will revise the "Corporate Governance Principles" and the "Guidelines for Exercising Shareholders' Voting Rights (Domestic Equities/Foreign Equities)" as necessary while taking into consideration revisions of laws, regulations and codes and changes in the social situation.
+The Associations will revise the "Corporate Governance Principles", the "Guidelines for Exercising Shareholders' Voting Rights (Domestic Equities/Foreign Equities)", and the Signup to Japan's Stewardship Code as necessary while taking into consideration revisions of laws, regulations and codes and changes in the social situation.

-Collaboration with other public pension funds, etc.
+■Collaboration with other public pension funds, etc.